kommueller/kommueller.github.io/index.md

 # Welcome to my Website!

 This page will give you an overview of my academic work.
-Most importantly, you can find links to openly access versions and open materials complementing many of my publications in the [publications list](./publications.html).
+Most importantly, you can find links to open access versions and open materials complementing many of my publications in the [publications list](./publications.html).

 ## Focus in Research & Teaching

-* Political communication & populism in democractic systems
+* Political communication & populism
-* News media's impact on societal cohesion
+* News media, social identity, and societal cohesion
 * Digital news consumption & its effects
 * Social & psychological dynamics of media change & innovation
 * Quantitative methods